cjoy/cs9321/notes/3_data-analytics.md

 # Unsupervised Learning
-- Unsupervised learning involves operating on data-sets without labeled responses or target values.
+- Unsupervised learning involves operating on datasets without labeled responses or target values.
 - The goal is to capture a structure of interest of useful information (eg. relationships)
 - Useful for
     - Visualizing the structure of a complex data-set